nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   * The local-part should only contain alphanumeric characters and these special characters, `+_.-` <br>

-  * The local-part may not start or end with any special characters.<br>
+  * The local-part may not start or end with any special characters<br>

-  * The domain-name is made up of domain labels separated by periods. (eg. @nus.edu.sg)<br>
+  * The domain-name is made up of domain labels separated by periods (eg. @nus.edu.sg)<br>

   * The domain-name must end with a domain label at least 2 characters long<br>